-We focus on publishing photobooks and we are also committed to developing community and educational programs.
-We help develop practical skills in photography but also encourage creativity and new ways of seeing.
-We then help share these ideas in exhibitions but our primary focus is small publications.
-At out of place we have developed a model to help individuals and groups explore, interact, and learn about their environment.
+At out of place we aim to facilitate individuals and groups to explore, interact, and learn about their environment with photography.
 It is an opportunity for people to share their own observations about their own environment and raise awareness for issues important to them.
 Along the way participants develop practical skills in creative photography and new ways of seeing.